cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I crash in Project AHO when I complete a certain quest!

 Try this.
 Load before you start the quest's conclusion.
 Complete a step.
 Save.
 Reload.
 Complete the next step.
 Continue until you finish the quest without crashing.
 I have confirmation that this does work.

+## I can't take two steps in Lucien's final dungeon without freezing or crashing!

+Lucien's final dungeon has a TON of custom models and assets that are quite demanding even WITHOUT the massive texture overhauls of _Licentia_.
+I have already installed the only mod created to resolve this issue by adding more occlusion planes to hide non-visible objects.
+My recommendation to you is to either disable all 4K Texture mods temporarily (except those with ESPs -- look inside the mod folder) and also disable the _SmoothCam_ mod.
+Hopefully this fixes your problem, otherwise, I'm afraid I don't know what to do as these freezes seem related to weird system configurations.
+My team members were able to push through the dungeon even with the crashes by carefully staring at the ground and using _Whirlwind Sprint_ in the worst areas, but they are _extremely_ determined!

 ## For More Information